Make-UpWorkClub/StudyNotes/en-US/notes/biology/cegep3-eco/natural selection.md

 Mechanism:

+- Variation
-- Phenotypic variation: individuals of a population vary
+	- Phenotypic variation: individuals of a population vary.
-- [[gene#Genetic variation|Genetic variation]]: some of the differences are inheritable
+	- [[gene#Genetic variation|Genetic variation]]: some of the differences are inheritable.
 		- <= mutation
-- Overproduction: species tend to produce more offsprings than can survive
+- Overproduction: species tend to produce more offsprings than can survive.
-- Competition: individuals must compete for limited resources
+- Competition: individuals must compete for limited resources.
 	- Food
 	- Territory
 	- Mate
-- Differential success: the most fit survives and reproduces
+- Differential success: the fittest survives and reproduces.

 > [!abstract] fitness
 > Ability to survive and to reproduce